dotnet/docs/docs/core/index.md

 The major differences between .NET Core and the .NET Framework:

 - **App-models** -- .NET Core does not support all the .NET Framework app-models, in part because many of them are built on Windows technologies, such as WPF (built on top of DirectX).
 The console and ASP.NET Core app-models are supported by both .NET Core and .NET Framework.
 - **APIs** -- .NET Core contains many of the same, but fewer, APIs as the .NET Framework, and with a different factoring (assembly names are different; type shape differs in key cases).
-These differences currently typically require changes to port source to .NET Core. .NET Core implements the [.NET Standard Library](../standard/library.md) API, which will grow to include more of the .NET Framework BCL API over time.
+These differences currently typically require changes to port source to .NET Core. .NET Core implements the [.NET Standard](../standard/net-standard.md) API, which will grow to include more of the .NET Framework BCL API over time.
 - **Subsystems** -- .NET Core implements a subset of the subsystems in the .NET Framework, with the goal of a simpler implementation and programming model.
 For example, Code Access Security (CAS) is not supported, while reflection is supported.
 - **Platforms** -- The .NET Framework supports Windows and Windows Server while .NET Core also supports macOS and Linux.
 - **Open Source** -- .NET Core is open source, while a [read-only subset of the .NET Framework](https://github.com/microsoft/referencesource) is open source.